Groundfeel, Stack Height, and Sole Thickness?

 Carets Groundfeel, Stack Height, and Sole Thickness

 Qualitatively, relative to some other brands you might know, we have less groundfeel than Vibram FiveFingers and Vivobarefoot, and about the same groundfeel as Lems.

-Quantitatively, our flexible, durable, polyurethane outsole is 4.5 mm thick.
+The thermoplastic polyurethane (TPU) outsole of all our new shoes is 3.5 mm thick.
 Above that, is some of the upper leather, wrapped under.
 Above that, is a thin layer of Poron performance cushioning.
 Finally, we have a layer of smooth full-grain leather upon which your foot nestles.
-In total, there is 9 mm of material between your foot and the floor.
+In total, there is 8-9 mm of material between your foot and the floor.